-When they say a hurricane is 500 miles wide and 185 mph, that doesn’t mean the entire storm is moving 185 mph.
-Example
+When they say a storm is 500 miles wide and 185 mph, that doesn’t mean the entire storm is moving 185 mph.
+Example:

 Remember, no matter what is going on, you can have a completely different experience than friends just inches away.
 I think this is a very comforting photo and it happens all the time after all sorts of disasters.
 There are some left standing.
 I intend to be among those left standing.
 I don’t mind being in the cone of uncertainty as long as I remember that I’m also in the hands of God.